XPUI-Framework/xpui-framework/docs/design.md

 an inference from the count puts every label on it one key to the left of what it names.
 So a device states its row, and a slot with nothing behind it is `RowKey::Unassigned`.

+## `Text` is one line

+There is no wrapping widget yet, and list rows that carry a subtitle are single-line by the theme's own rule.
+A label wider than its space is cut by the panel's edge, not wrapped; `ListRow` is the widget that measures and ellipses.